When to Use the Simple Past vs the Imperfect Past in Portuguese

 She thought that the bank was openEla achava que o banco estava aberto

-In context: Imagine you show up to a café with a friend, only to find it closed.
-You might say: “Fogo, eu achava que estava aberto!”
+Showing up to a café and finding it closed: “Fogo, eu achava que estava aberto!”
 (Damn, I thought it was open!)
 “Pois, mas o empregado disse que era feriado.”
 (Yeah, but the employee said it was a holiday.)

 A Note on Era vs Estava

-You might have noticed I used Era in one example (“era tarde”) and Estava in another (“estava aberto”).
-Both mean “was,” but they describe different states (Permanent vs. Temporary).
+You may have noticed Era in one example (“era tarde”) and Estava in another (“estava aberto”).
+Both translate as “was,” but they describe different kinds of states (permanent vs. temporary).

-If you are confused about why a house era big but the bank estava open, you need to understand the core difference between Ser and Estar.
-I broke this down in my specific guide on the difference between Era and Estava.
+If you are unsure why a house era big but the bank estava open, the answer sits inside the Ser vs. Estar split.
+I broke that down in my guide on the difference between Era and Estava.

 How to Form the Verbs

-I focused on the method here because understanding the “Movie Scene” logic is usually the hardest part for us English speakers.
+The focus here is the method, because the “Movie Scene” logic is usually the harder part for English speakers.

-The good news?
-The Imperfect is probably the most regular, stress-free tense in the entire language.
+The good news is that the Imperfect is probably the most regular, stress-free tense in the language.

 👉 Deep Dive: The "No-Stress" Guide to Imperfect Conjugations